 For the sweet tooth: Crazy Good Bakery and Café already had a following for small batch gourmet doughnuts and pies at local farmers markets when they opened a brick and mortar location in fall 2018.
 Local sweet lovers were soon flocking in.
 The café decor reflects owner Christine Andersen-Smith’s love of antiques and vintage items.
 The bakery also has fresh baked bagels that are boiled before baking, scones, cupcakes, muffins, cookies, quiches and more.

-Glazed and Confuzed Tahoe Donut which started out with a small shop in the Tahoe Beach Retreat hotel, is getting its own stand alone location opening summer 2019.
-Their eclectic donut creations like the Oh-Oh-O-REO and the Vincent Van Dough are to die for.
+Glazed and Confuzed Tahoe Donut is a family-owned bakery slinging small-batch donuts, located in South Lake’s Bijou Shopping Center.
+Their eclectic creations like the Oh-Oh-O-REO and the Vincent Van Dough are to die for.